containerbuildsystem/osbs-docs/docs/admins.rst

 Adding remote-sources BType
 ''''''''''''''''''''''''''''

-To fully support cachito_ integration, as described in :ref:`cachito-integration`, the `remote-sources`
-BType must be created in koji.
+To fully support cachito_ integration or hermeto_ integration, as described in :ref:`cachito-integration`, the `remote-sources` BType must be created in koji.
 This is done by running

 .. code-block:: shell